Jardine Libaire

-Jardine Libaire is an American writer based in Austin, Texas.
+Jardine Raven Libaire is an American writer based in Austin, Texas.
 She is author of the novel White Fur.

 Life

 Jardine is a graduate of Skidmore College and a 1997 graduate of the University of Michigan Creative Writing MFA Program, where she was a winner of the Hopwood Award.
 Jardine has been the recipient of residency fellowships from the Edward F. Albee Foundation, the Ucross Foundation, the Saltonstall Foundation, Brush Creek Foundation for the Arts, and OMI International Arts Center.
 She was also a winner of the Glascock Poetry Prize.

 Jardine collaborated on the book Gravity is Stronger Here, contributing nonfiction poems that complement Phyllis B. Dooney's photographs of a family in Greenville, MS. This project won Honorable Mention for the 2016 Dorothea Lange - Paul Taylor Prize.